nhsengland/NhsStyleBuilder/README.md

 When deploying the exported page to a server, the external static assets must be hosted on the server.

-To achieve this replace the `http://localhost:3000/` with `backend/lib/generator.class.php`, with the target server address, for example, `http://example.com`.
+To achieve this, replace the `http://localhost:3000/` with `backend/lib/generator.class.php`, with the target server address, for example, `http://example.com`.

 Make sure the external linked static assets are available on the target server.
 For example, the folder available at `http://localhost:3000/css/fonts` must be uploaded to `http://example.com/css/fonts`.